Supporting original research by daring researchers

 - Applications should be submitted to email@example.com by the date specified in the announcement from the Chancellor for Academic Advancement who organizes and chairs the committee that selects grant recipients.
 Decisions will be announced in early November before the fall gathering of the Bose Research Fellows.

 What do we ask of Bose Research Grant Recipients?

-Grant recipients are expected to actively participate in up to 3-4 meetings per year with other grant recipients, both to share ideas and to help improve the process for the future, and to attend a reception as guests of honor.
+- Attend and actively participate in up to 3-4 meetings per year with other grant recipients to share ideas, improve the process, and be celebrated for your work.

 - Be responsive to requests related to keeping the Bose Fellows website current.

 - Making time for a brief interview so we can create your project profile